The late 20th century – The Path to Ordination

 Following two years as a teacher of Religious Studies at the Southport School she joined the staff of St John’s Upper Mt Gravatt working with the Reverend Dr Ray Barraclough which again proved to be a privilege and to enjoy the respect of being treated as an equal.
 Angela recalls a time when the Parish had to consider relinquishing her services because of financial difficulties.
 When Dr Barraclough heard of this, he volunteered to accept some of his salary in order to retain Angela.
 Astonishing.

 The last 25 years of Angela’s working life included working with the Department of Family and Child Services in senior positions in Murgon, Maryborough, Woodridge, and Ipswich.
-These government positions were interspersed with other church agencies specializing in welfare related positions.
-At times it has been a rollercoaster but as they say “What a ride”.
+Angela exercised an effective ministry which included troubled families.

 Monica Furlong (1930-2003)